p-harting/console-crm/README.md

 - Techniques on how and why to use `@staticmethod` were referenced from [Stack Overflow](https://stackoverflow.com/questions/136097/what-is-the-difference-between-staticmethod-and-classmethod-in-python).
 - Regex for email validation was inspired by the guide provided by [ZeroBounce](https://www.zerobounce.net/python-email-verification/).
 - The tutorial on sending emails in Python was followed from a [YouTube video](https://www.youtube.com/watch?v=ueqZ7RL8zxM).
+- The README inspiration and structure were guided by examples from [GuessWeatherpp3](https://github.com/valejmdev/GuessWeatherpp3) and [Forward Stock Plan](https://github.com/Mykola-CI/forward-stock-plan/).